dojot/docs/source/security/mqtt-tls.rst

 CRL (Certification Revocation List)
 ===================================

-A CRL is a list which contains all revoked certificates.
-It is used to indicate which certificates are no longer valid (administratively set to invalid) as a normal certificate can be used for 1 to 5 years.
+A CRL is a list which contains all revoked certificates issued by a given CA. It is used to indicate which certificates are no longer valid (administratively set to invalid) as a normal certificate can be used for up to 5 years.
 This list is signed by CA and also has an expiration date - 1 day by default.
 In TLS protocol, if CRL is expired then the recommended action to be taken is to refuse all incoming connections, as there is no way to check if the certificates used in those connections are invalid